What is a Forceps Delivery?

 - Subdural hematoma – bleeding within the skull or brain

-Long Term Effects of Forceps Delivery Injury
+Long Term Effects of Forceps Delivery Injuries

 While it is possible for the baby to sustain minor injuries during a forceps delivery, it is also possible for them to receive serious injuries.
 These may include spinal injuries, paralysis, cerebral palsy, developmental delays, and even death.
+Some of the symptoms of these serious injuries include: poor muscle coordination, muscle stiffness, weakness, tremors or ticks, seizures, and difficulty speaking or swallowing.
+Babies who suffer birth trauma caused by forceps may require a lifetime of medical care to manage their symptoms.
+For example, there is currently no cure for cerebral palsy and the financial burden on a family is very high.

 Experienced Forceps Delivery Injury Attorneys